On the rate of approximation in finite-alphabet longest increasing subsequence problems: Introduction

 \section{Introduction}

-In this paper, we consider the length of the longest increasing subsequence in the $n$-length realizations of general iid sequences with alphabets of size $m$.
+In this paper, we consider the length of the longest increasing subsequence of a random word of size $n$ for general i.i.d. sequences with alphabet of fixed size $m$.
 As $n\to\infty$, the limiting distribution of the normalized length has direct connections to random matrix theory.
-If the iid sequence is uniformly distributed, Tracy and Widom \cite{TW} proved that the limiting distribution is that of the largest eigenvalue of the $m\times m$ traceless Gaussian Unitary Ensemble (GUE); while for general iid sequences, Its, Tracy and Widom \cite{ITW1,ITW2} showed that it is the distribution of the largest eigenvalue of a direct sum of certain GUEs.
+If the i.i.d. sequence is uniformly distributed, Tracy and Widom~\cite{TW} proved that the limiting distribution is that of the largest eigenvalue of the $m\times m$ traceless Gaussian Unitary Ensemble (GUE); while for general i.i.d. sequences, Its, Tracy and Widom~\cite{ITW1,ITW2} showed it to be the distribution of the largest eigenvalue of a direct sum of certain elements of GUEs.

-Limiting distributions in similar problems have also been formulated as Brownian functionals \cite{Bar,GW,GTW, LIS}.
-In particular, in \cite{LIS}, the length of the longest increasing subsequence is obtained as a random walk functional, and the limiting distribution, as a Brownian functional.
-This direct approach allows to explore several questions of probabilistic and statistical nature in the longest increasing subsequence problem, such as the rate of convergence to the limiting distribution, which is investigated below.
+Limiting distributions in similar problems have also been formulated as Brownian functionals~\cite{Bar,GW,GTW,LIS}.
+In particular, in \cite {LIS}, the length of the longest increasing subsequence is obtained as a random walk functional, and the limiting distribution, as a Brownian functional.
+This direct approach allows us to explore several questions of probabilistic and statistical nature in this problem, such as the investigation of the rate of convergence to the limiting distribution, which is done below.

-To briefly describe the content of the paper, for general iid sequences we derive, in Section \ref{sec:gen}, an upper bound of order $\log n /\sqrt{n}$ on the rate of convergence, using strong approximation techniques.
-In the special case of uniform binary sequences ($m=2$), the rate is sharpened in Section \ref{sec:bin} to $\mathcal{O}(1/\sqrt{n})$.
+To briefly describe the content of the paper, for general i.i.d. sequences we derive, in Section~\ref{secgen}, an upper bound of order $\log n /\sqrt{n}$ on the rate of convergence, using strong approximation techniques.
+In the special case of uniform binary sequences ($m=2$), the rate is sharpened in Section~\ref{secbin} to the order $1/\sqrt{n}$.

-In previous works, the rate of convergence of certain random walk functionals has been investigated.
-For example, in queueing theory, Glynn and Whitt \cite{GW} obtained a similar rate via the KMT technique.
+In previous and related studies, the rate of convergence of certain random walk functionals has been investigated.
+For example, in queuing theory, Glynn and Whitt~\cite{GW} obtained a similar rate via the KMT technique.
 In that problem, although the functional of an $m$-dimensional random walk is similar, the random walks are mutually independent, which is not our case.
 Moreover, what is meant there by rate of convergence is an almost sure upper bound on the deviation between the random walk and the Brownian functional.
-The order of that bound is given but its constant factor may depend on the realization of the process.
-Here, the random walks are dependent and, as usually stated, by rate of convergence we mean an upper bound on the deviation of the distribution functions.
+The order of that bound is given, but its constant factor may depend on the realization of the process.
+Here, the random walks are dependent, and by rate of convergence, we mean an upper bound on the deviation of the distribution functions.